eteppo/eteppo/content/post/complex-systems-in-r/index.md

 Cellular automata
 -----------------

-Now, again, we modify the previous system a bit.
+Now, again, we modify the previous system a bit to demonstrate *interaction* between observational units.

 The mathematical description is not very interesting so, in English, we model a system of 1600 objects packed on a grid, or cells, in the same two-dimensional space with variables *x* and *y*.
-This time we also add a third variable *a* and allow *interaction* between the objects.
-The basic rule for the system is that if an object has *a* = 0, it will switch to *a* = 1 *only if* four or more of its neighbours have *a* = 1.
+This time we also add a third variable *a* and allow interaction between the objects.
+The basic rule for the system is that if an object has *a = 0*, it will switch to *a = 1* only if four or more of its neighbours have *a = 1*.
-Otherwise the object has always *a* = 0.
+Otherwise the object has always *a = 0*.
 The positions of the objects don’t change at all.

-These kind of systems are called *cellular automata*.
+These kind of systems are called <a href="https://en.wikipedia.org/wiki/Cellular_automaton">cellular automata</a> and they can have very interesting <a href="https://en.wikipedia.org/wiki/Emergence">emergence</a>.

 ``` r
 initialize_system <- function() {